When it comes to increasing pressure on the characters in a story, look to the negative influences available within the structure.

 Last week's article in our series on Plotting Your Story with Dramatica covered developing tension within Two Act Structures.
 Whether a rise and fall or fall and rise, the two key Static Plot Points of Requirements and Prerequisites helped us single out the inflection points of motivation for the characters in a story.

 All narratives are not created equal.
-Depending on the specific choices an Author makes in regards to dynamic forces acting upon the Main Character and the Overall Story and the makeup of the thematic material itself, stories sometimes split up into Three, or Four Act structures.
+Depending on the specific choices an Author makes in regards to dynamic forces acting upon the Main Character and the Objective Story and the makeup of the thematic material itself, stories sometimes split up into Three, or Four Act structures.

 Aristotle ruined everyone with his notion that stories have a beginning, middle, and end.
 In our article Identifying the Number of Acts in Your Story, we established a more modern understanding of narrative by looking to to the shifting contexts within different Throughlines: